 You can couple patterns and indicators such as moving average lines.
 The VWAP trading strategy is a popular one as it also doubles as support and resistance.

-If a candlesticks breaks below VWAP and can’t get above it, it’s a key resistance level.
+If a candlestick breaks below VWAP and can’t get above it, it’s a key resistance level.
 You can short price down.
 You hear more often then not buy at support sell at resistance.

 Shorting penny stocks is the opposite.
 You want to sell at resistance and buy at support.
 Candlesticks patterns and technical indicators all help with that.

-Shorting penny stocks is risky.
+Shorting is risky.
 That’s why knowing patterns is so important.
 Never listen to other people telling you when to buy and sell.
-Do you’re own research and make your own informed choice.
+Do you’re own research and make your own informed trading decisions.

 It’s going to take effort and time.
-You’ll need to study, practice and have stock market training.
-Then you can make trades confidently and successfully.
+You’ll need to study and practice to get comfortable shorting penny stocks.